-CMMC Part 2: What You Need to Know With Roger Bache Forcepoint COO - Ep.
-56
+CMMC Part 2: What You Need To Know With Roger Bache Forcepoint COO

 The Cybersecurity Maturity Model Certification, or CMMC, is the next stage in the Department of Defense's (DoD) efforts to properly secure the Defense Industrial Base (DIB).
 In the simplest of terms, the DoD announced that it is creating a cybersecurity assessment model and certification program.
 Roger Bache, Chief Operating Officer at Forcepoint, discusses the ins and outs of CMMC.

 - [00:57] Impact of CMMC: Hitting the Civilian Workforce

 - [05:27] Preparing A Security Plan